frontenddogma/web-development-glossary/manuscript/h.md

 HEIF
 : → High Efficiency Image File Format

+Helper class
+: In software development (object-oriented programming), a class that is used to assist in providing some functionality, which is not the main goal of the application or class in which it is used.
+An instance of a helper class is called a helper object.&nbsp;[†](#w-helper-class)
+: In web development (CSS), a class that carries no particular meaning (like `.aux` or `.alt`) but may just be used for alternative styling.

 Hick’s Law
 : A model describing the time it takes for a person to make a decision as a result of the possible choices they have: Increasing the number of choices will increase the decision time logarithmically.
 Hick’s Law assesses cognitive information capacity in choice reaction experiments.
 The amount of time taken to process a certain amount of bits in the Hick-Hyman law is known as the rate of gain of information.&nbsp;[†](#w-hicks-law)